 Potential Stock Price Growth

-If the value of Sysco’s stock rises, and you sell your stock at a higher price than you paid for it, you make a profit.
-You can track the stock price by looking for ticker symbol SYY on the New York Stock Exchange.
+If the value of Sysco's stock rises, and you decide to sell your stock at a higher price than you paid for it, you make a profit.
+You can track our stock price by looking for the ticker symbol "SYY" on the New York Stock Exchange, on The Dish home page or by going to NetBenefits.com.

 Preferred Tax Treatment